earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 Generating code from an API specification is great, especially if you are working on a project where the client and server are being built by different people or even different teams.

-In the past, when building REST clients in Scala, I've used OpenAPI specs as the source of truth and generated code from them, so the approach `protoc` is helping me use is not merely limited to gRPC.
+This is less commonly done with REST clients, but is doable.
+In the past, when building REST clients in Scala, I've used OpenAPI specs as the source of truth and generated code from them, so the approach here is not merely limited to gRPC.

 A great solution for writing REST clients from an OpenAPI definitions is [gaurdrail](https://github.com/guardrail-dev/guardrail) if you are using Scala.
 In goLang, gRPC seems much more common, but [go-swagger](https://github.com/go-swagger/go-swagger) looks pretty promising if you want a REST service.